splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/1-concepts/18-statement-with-assignment.md

 - Statement is the **term** given to the instructions in our code.
 - Statements can be either:
-  - [Procedure Call](#procedure-call) used to run the code in a Procedure, as covered in Chapter
+  - [Method Call](../02-method-call) used to run the code in a Method, as covered in Chapter
-  - [Assignment Statement](#assignment-statement) used to calculate a value and store it in a Variable.
+  - [Assignment Statement](../19-assignment-statement) used to calculate a value and store it in a [Variable](../12-variable).
-- All instructions in your code are Statements, these include the instructions in your Program as well as the instructions in your Procedures and Functions.
+- All instructions in your code are Statements, these include the instructions in your Program as well as the instructions in your [Methods](../03-method) and [Functions](../20-function).

 :::